MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 Kushal Byatnal - Extend
 </cite>

-The primary goal of the Product Engineer then - is in a more _*direct*_ way _*than typically*_ mandated in feature teams - about _*building a great user experience*_ and code we write as mere means.
+The primary goal of the Product Engineer then - is in a more _*direct*_ way _*than typically*_ mandated in feature teams - about **building a great user experience** and code we write as mere means.

-With increasing efficiency in software development possible, market competition and lean startups without legacy structures, the role of the Product Engineer seems a natural step in the evolution of the role of Software Engineers; a way in which Engineers can have more impact; enhancing their technical _*and*_ product knowledge, with market feedback and enablement at the strategic level.
+With the increasing efficiency in software development possible, market competition and lean startups without legacy structures, the role of the Product Engineer seems a natural step in the evolution of the role of Software Engineers; a way in which Engineers can have more impact; leveraging their technical _*and*_ product knowledge, with market feedback and crucially, enablement at the strategic level of our organisations.

-Product Engineers can provide valuable, informed recommendations about technical trade-offs to stakeholders on the product roadmap and be empowered to prioritise what is valuable.

 This is exciting to me, as many like me as Senior Engineers will have developed the commercial skills necessary to be successful in what could be a new frontier of software delivery; an alternative to the parallel tracks of Tech or Management the industry has standardised.